Massage vs. Fascia Release | Nervous System Reset

 • Massage = muscular relief.
 Great for recovery, relaxation, and stress relief.

-This matters because nervous system “imprints” often keep the body stuck.
+This matters because the nervous system's “imprints” often keep the body stuck.
 Chronic bracing, old injuries, emotional stress — they can all live in the fascia.
 Until the nervous system feels safe enough to let go, the body often returns to the same pain cycles.

 • Breathing more deeply